PdF:RCSZ_AJC1 English for PhD Studies - C1 - Course Information

 - Teaching methods

-- Pair work, group work, class work, role plays, discussions, presentations, providing peer feedback, etc.
+- Pair work, group work, class work, language noticing, text analysis and deconstruction, role plays, discussions, presentations, providing peer feedback, etc.

 - Assessment methods